 * ADP report and jobless claims both top forecasts

-* Technology among day's strongest sector, but materials fall
+* Technology among day's strongest sector, but materials

 * Crude oil jumps above $100 per barrel on unrest in Egypt

 * Indexes lower: Dow 0.1 pct, S&P 0.3 pct, Nasdaq 0.1 pct

 NEW YORK, July 3 U.S. stocks fell modestly in a

 volatile, abbreviated session on Wednesday as concerns over

 growth in China and European debt overshadowed strength in